 Two years ago, this vision became a reality with the birth of The Greedy Cow in the heart of the East End.
-Born to a pair of hands-on owners, we are able to maintain high quality service and offer a menu tailored to the customer's tastes; probably why our regulars keep coming back time and time again!
+An independent restaurant borne to a pair of hands-on owners, we are able to maintain high quality service and offer a menu tailored to the customers' tastes; probably why our regulars keep coming back time and time again!

 Since day one, very little has changed.
 Whilst assembling the old classics with their usual adornments, our menu continues to tickle the gastronomic taste buds of our customers through the inclusion of exotic meats.
 The arrival of wagyu, kangaroo, bison and crocodile to E3 has...